jessoune29/markup/README.md

 1. The HTML is passed through other filters that add special sauce, such as emoji, task lists, named anchors, CDN caching for images, and autolinking.
 1. The resulting HTML is rendered on GitHub.com.

-Please note that **only the first step** is covered by this gem — the rest happens on GitHub.com.
+Please note that **only the first tep** is covered by this gem — the rest happens on GitHub.com.
 In particular, `markup` itself does no sanitization of the resulting HTML, as it expects that to be covered by whatever pipeline is consuming the HTML.

 Please see our [contributing guidelines](CONTRIBUTING.md) before reporting an issue.